eth_getTransactionCount | Polygon

 First, the `createRawTransaction` function calls `validateInputs` to ensure that the `fromAddress` and `toAddress` parameters are valid addresses.
 If either of these addresses is invalid, the function throws an error with a descriptive message.

-Next, the function makes a call to `web3.eth.getTransactionCount` with the `fromAddress` as a parameter.
+Next, the function makes a call to `provider.getTransactionCount` with the `fromAddress` as a parameter.
 This method returns the number of transactions sent from the `fromAddress`, and is used as the `nonce` for the transaction.

-The function retrieves the `gasPrice` and `gasLimit` for the transaction using `web3.eth.getGasPrice` and `web3.eth.estimateGas`, respectively.
+The function retrieves the `gasPrice` and `gasLimit` for the transaction using `provider.getFeeData` and `provider.estimateGas`, respectively.
 The [eth\_gasPrice | Polygon](/reference/gasprice) is the amount of gas that the transaction sender is willing to pay per unit of gas consumed by the transaction, while the [eth\_estimateGas | Polygon](/reference/estimategas) is an estimate of the maximum amount of gas that the transaction will consume.

 With the `nonce`, `gasPrice`, and `gasLimit` values, the function builds a transaction object, which includes the `toAddress`, `gasPrice`, `gasLimit`, `nonce`, and `value` of the transaction.
 The value is the amount transferred from the `fromAddress` to the `toAddress`.

-The transaction object is then passed to a new `Tx` instance, which is signed using the private key.
-The signed transaction is then serialized and returned as a `rawTransaction`, which can be broadcasted to the network to execute the transaction using [eth\_sendRawTransaction | Polygon](/reference/sendrawtransaction).
+The transaction object is then signed using the wallet, which returns a `rawTransaction` that can be broadcasted to the network to execute the transaction using [eth\_sendRawTransaction | Polygon](/reference/sendrawtransaction).

 ## OpenAPI

-````yaml /openapi/polygon_node_api/account_info/eth_getTransactionCount.json POST /a9bca2f0f84b54086ceebe590316fff3
+````yaml openapi/polygon_node_api/account_info/eth_getTransactionCount.json POST /a9bca2f0f84b54086ceebe590316fff3

 openapi: 3.0.0